erijo/tellive-py/README.rst

     $ tellive_core_connector ~/.config/tellive.conf

+The first time you run the program (with a particular config file), it will exit and ask you to visit a given URL to give the program access to your account.

-Press Ctrl+C to exit the program.
-Then edit the config file (``~/.config/tellive.conf`` in this example) and add a name to the sensors that you wish to send to Telldus Live.
+When you have done so, you can then edit the config file (``~/.config/tellive.conf`` in this example) and add a name to the sensors that you wish to send to Telldus Live.
 You can also disabled devices that you don't want to be controllable via Telldus Live (see ``tellive_core_connector --help``